RED CAN

 Search NowOffer face to face support in your area.
 Get Support

-Get SupportThis Eating Disorders Awareness Week you can help us raise awareness of eating disorders and the importance of community.
-Eating disorders can be isolating, making people feel alone whether someone has an eating disorder themselves or whether they are supporting someone.
+Get SupportThis Eating Disorders Awareness Week we raised awareness of eating disorders and the importance of community.
+Eating disorders can be isolating, making people feel alone - whether someone has an eating disorder themselves or whether they are supporting someone.

 Download the resource pack